 Management regularly monitors economic financial market conditions and estimates their impact on the Company's operations and incorporates these estimates in both short-term operating and longer-term strategic decisions.
-Unit recently, equity markets in the junior resource exploration sector have been difficult.
+Until recently, equity markets in the junior resource exploration sector have been difficult.
 To date, the Company has been able to raise sufficient capital to fund exploration programs on both properties.
+The global economy is currently characterized by increased volatility and uncertainty.
+Particularly, the geopolitical situation in of Ukraine, and the accompanying international response including economic sanctions, has been disruptive to the world economy, with increased volatility in commodity markets, international trade, and financial markets, all of which have a trickle-down effect on supply chains, equipment, and construction.
+There is substantial uncertainty about the extent to which this conflict will continue to impact global economic and financial affairs and resulting turmoil could have a material adverse effect on the Company's ability to obtain financing and advance development of its mineral projects.

-Due to the worldwide COVID-19 pandemic, material uncertainties may arise that could influence management's going concern assumption.
-Management cannot accurately predict the future impact COVID-19 may have on:
+Material uncertainties may arise that could influence management's going concern assumption.
+Management cannot accurately predict the future impact COVID-19 or other geopolitical situations may have on: